- Published on

 Pre-merge Validation: Automation Does the Grunt Work

-Instead of human reviewers catching syntax errors:
+Instead of human reviewers catching syntax errors, automate the basics:

-// .github/workflows/pr-checks.yml
+# .github/workflows/pr-checks.yml

 - name: Type Check